Want to learn more about this at Kettering Health?

 Your feet are incredible.
-They support your entire body to stand, walk, run, and jump.
+They support your body to stand, walk, run and jump.
 With the help of your brain, they adjust for different elevations, terrains, and activities.
-Every day, your feet take 6,000 to 8,000 steps—that’s nearly 115,000 miles in an average lifetime.
+Every day, your feet take 6,000 to 8,000 steps—nearly 115,000 miles in an average lifetime.

 Since your feet do so much, it’s important to ask if your shoes do a good job of protecting them.
-We asked two experts at Kettering Health Network what they recommend when it comes to choosing the best shoes for young athletes.
-Ken Foster, DPM, is a doctor of podiatry, and Safet Hatic, DO, FAOAOM, is an orthopedic surgeon.
+We asked two experts at Kettering Health Network what they recommend when choosing the best shoes for young athletes.
+Dr. Ken Foster is a doctor of podiatry, and Dr. Safet Hatic, an orthopedic surgeon.

 What kinds of problems can poorly fitting shoes cause in teenagers?

 Dr. Foster: When athletes aren’t wearing the right shoes, they might not notice problems immediately.
 But over time, the wrong shoes can cause wear and tear that harms the joints, bones, ligaments, and tendons.
 Common issues include hip, knee, and heel pain, Achilles tendon injuries, ankle sprains, and general pain.
 These will affect any athlete’s performance.

 What should athletes look for in an athletic shoe?